ptomulik/testmd/README.md

 # .. and so on
 ```

+There is no validation nor munging by default, so `MyVash` behaves exactly same
+way as `Hash`, accepting any input data and not modifying it.

 Simple validation may be added by defining `vash_valid_key?`,
 `vash_valid_value?` and `vash_valid_pair?` methods (note, all methods that are
 specific to Vash, have `vash_` prefix):